 At-fault accidents typically stay attached to your record for six years.
 So if you are found guilty of being at-fault and watch your rates get raised on you, there is a light at the end of the tunnel!
 It just takes a while to get there...

 Since auto insurance regulations are determined at the provincial level and not the federal level, each province handles that area of the law on its own terms.
 When it comes to determining which insurer pays out benefits in a given accident, there is a bit of variation between the provinces.

 Some use what is called a no-fault system.
-Under this model, a car accident victim who is not-at-fault is able to collect their benefits from their own insurer, rather than go through the process of getting them from the at-fault insurer.
-The other system is a tort-based system, wherein fault is determined among the insurers and everything is paid for by the one representing the at-fault party(ies).
+Under this model, a car accident victim who is not-at-fault can collect their benefits from their own insurer, rather than go through the process of getting them from the at-fault insurer.
+The other system is a tort-based system, wherein the fault is determined among the insurers, and everything is paid for by the one representing the at-fault party(ies).
 Provinces sometimes borrow elements from each system and use a hybrid one.